JPPhoto/stretchs_node_stash/readme.md

 - Selector node names changed to Toggle to avoid a namimg conflict with core nodes.
 - Extended toggle nodes to all primitives and a few extra.
 - Added some compare nodes for int, float and string.
+- Small fixes to account for changes in Invoke v5.12.0rc2
+- Fix to ImageToggle thanks to JPhoto
+- Added StringToCollectionSplitter and added escaping to StringCollectionJoiner thanks to JPPhoto

 ## License
 This port uses code from the python port of Tracery by Allison Parish and therefore inherits the Apache License 2.0